 Mitsui Sumitomo Insurance Company, Limited (“Mitsui Sumitomo Insurance”), headquartered in Japan, was formed in October 2001 through a merger between the former Mitsui Marine & Fire Insurance Company, Limited (“Mitsui Marine”) and The Sumitomo Marine & Fire Insurance Company, Limited (“Sumitomo Marine”).
 Mitsui Marine and Sumitomo Marine were leading non-life insurance companies boasting long histories, having been established in 1918 and 1893, respectively.

-MS&AD Insurance Group, Inc. (“MS&AD Insurance Group”) was formed in April 2010 from the business integration of Mitsui Sumitomo Insurance Group Holdings, Inc., Aioi Insurance Co., Ltd., and Nissay Dowa General Insurance Co., Ltd. It is amongst the world’s top 10 non-life insurance groups based on gross revenue, with A+ Stable credit rating and presence in 46 countries globally.
+MS&AD Insurance Group, Inc. (“MS&AD Insurance Group”) was formed in April 2010 from the business integration of Mitsui Sumitomo Insurance Group Holdings, Inc., Aioi Insurance Co., Ltd., and Nissay Dowa General Insurance Co., Ltd. It is amongst the world’s top 10 non-life insurance groups based on gross revenue, with A+ Stable credit rating and presence in 50 countries and regions globally.
 MS&AD Insurance Group is committed to achieving sustainable growth and to enhancing enterprise value, driven by five business domains: domestic (Japanese) non-life insurance, domestic (Japanese) life insurance, overseas business, financial services business and risk-related business.

 "Echigo-ya" Drapery Store in the Edo Era.